DallasGale/abc/NOTES.md

 - text_json <!-- how to parse? -->

-## 2. Create re-usable component renderer hook

-## 3. Replace some jsx in Article componentn with re-usable components
+## 2. Replace some jsx in Article component with re-usable components
 - Contributors
 - Dates